Special Needs Trusts and Government Benefit Programs

 1. What is Medicaid?

-Medicaid programs are a cooperative federal and state insurance program established under the Social Security Act.
-This federal law empowers the 50 states to establish Medicaid programs which provide medical assistance to low income individuals and families, including those people age 65 or over, blind, disabled, or members of families with dependent children or qualified pregnant women or children.
-States, operating within the broadly written federal law, each decide eligibility criteria, eligible coverage groups, services covered, administrative and operating procedures, and payment levels.
+Medicaid is a cooperative federal and state insurance program established under the Social Security Act.
+This federal law empowers the 50 states to establish Medicaid programs which provide medical assistance to low income individuals and families, including those people age 65 or over, blind, disabled or members of families with dependent children or qualified pregnant women or children.
+States, operating within the broadly written federal law, each decide eligibility criteria, eligible coverage groups, services covered, administrative and operating procedures and payment levels.

 With the rise in long-term healthcare and medical care, Medicaid is growing more and more important to low income elderly and special needs persons.
 It covers long-term nursing care and many home health services.
 However, Medicaid programs do not have the funding to meet the increasing demands of an aging American population.